 During the past year three excellent entertainments have been given to which the pupils and friends of the school have been invited.
-The first, a song recital by David Bispham, was given by the faculty; the second, a song recital by Mrs. Ruby Shotwell-Piper, by the Board of Trustees; the third, a recital by Mr. Leland Powers, by the students.
+The first, a recital by the Cycle Quartette, was given by the faculty; the second, a recital by the Steindel Trio, and Mr. William Beard, Baritone, by the students; the third, a recital by Mr. Leland Powers, by the Board of Trustees.